-If the current pension scheme is VAT registered and the property/land opted to tax, InvestAcc will create a new VAT registration for the new pension scheme and opt to tax the property, provided the property is owned fully within the pension scheme and there is no third-party owner.
+If the current pension scheme is VAT registered and the property/land opted to tax, it is possible to make a new VAT registration for the new pension scheme and opt to tax the property.
 You, or your current pension provider, will need to deal with the de-registration of the transferring scheme once the transfer has completed.

 For VAT elected properties, it may be possible to treat the transfer as a Transfer of a Going Concern (TOGC) providing that it fits specific criteria.
-In this case VAT would not be payable on the transfer but it would apply to future rents and on a future sale.
+In this case VAT would not be payable on the transfer, but it would apply to future rents and on a future sale.
 You will always need a VAT specialist / accountant to confirm the VAT status; the consequences of getting this wrong can be severe.